 What if a Letter of Claim does not resolve the matter immediately?

-Where liability is not accepted or a case is not settled, ultimately a claim should be issued in the Queen's Bench Division of the High Court.
+Where liability is not accepted or a case is not settled, ultimately a claim should be issued in the Media and Communications List in the King's Bench Division of the High Court.
 This may prompt settlement discussions.
 If the claim does not settle the matter will be set down for a trial normally 12-18 months after the issue of the claim.

 Do you act for defendants?